DOUGH GETTERS LOGIN

 1. A low FODMAP diet is a gluten free diet

-This is far from true.
+Is low FODMAP gluten free?
+Not at all.
 Unless you have Coeliac disease, gluten is safe to consume and a gluten free diet is unnecessary.

 Ultimately, many people with IBS are able to keep gluten in their diet while still experiencing an improvement in their symptoms simply by following a low FODMAP diet.

 Our Wholegrain LowFOD™ Loaf is the perfect example of a product containing gluten that is low in FODMAPs and very popular among those with IBS and sensitive tummies.
+So if you’re on an IBS diet, you can still enjoy your bread!

 2. Wheat containing foods such as bread, cereal and pasta are off limits on a low FODMAP diet.